marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/besselj1.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BESSEL_J1, BESJ1, DBESJ1, Bessel function, first kind

 .. _bessel_j1:

-.. index:: BESSEL_J1

-.. index:: BESJ1

-.. index:: DBESJ1

-.. index:: Bessel function, first kind

 BESSEL_J1 --- Bessel function of the first kind of order 1
 **********************************************************